 They are drops of offending allergen, food or airborne, placed under the tongue, creating allergen tolerance.

-There are, several factors that make allergy drops a viable alternative to shots, as recommended by the World Health Organization and the Cochrane Study Group out of London.
+There are several factors that make allergy drops a viable alternative to shots, as recommended by the World Health Organization and the Cochrane Study Group out of London.

 Testing for common regional airborne allergies can be done with an IgE blood test, which is not affected by medications.
-Skin testing by an experienced medical professional is an alternative; this requires avoidance of allergy medications including antihistamines and steroids several days prior to the appointment.

 There is no need to stop your allergy medications for the clinic visit or blood testing.

-A past history of severe immediate allergic reaction or a severe medical illness such as unstable asthma, may preclude use of allergy drops.
+Severe immediate allergic reaction or a severe medical illness such as unstable asthma, may preclude use of allergy drops.